webpack-contrib/sass-loader/README.md

 Chain the `sass-loader` with the [css-loader](https://github.com/webpack-contrib/css-loader) and the [style-loader](https://github.com/webpack-contrib/style-loader) to immediately apply all styles to the DOM or the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) to extract it into a separate file.

-Then add the loader to your Webpack configuration.
+Then add the loader to your webpack configuration.
 For example:

 **app.js**